jhyoong/RZR-Assignment/README.md

 **Port 80 already in use**: If you get port conflicts, stop any web servers using port 80 or modify the docker-compose.yml port mapping to `"8080:80"` and access via http://localhost:8080/

 For detailed testing and troubleshooting, see [TESTING_GUIDE.md](TESTING_GUIDE.md)

+## Security

+There are some changes that can be made to further improve security, but I won't be adding them in here yet.
+We can discuss those during the interview :)